Disney character dining: Goofy’s Kitchen vs. Storytellers Cafe

 Goofy’s Kitchen at the Disneyland Hotel

-Goofy’s Kitchen is the only Disney character dining location where you can have a meal other than breakfast (or brunch).
-So your biggest consideration when choosing which experience to reserve is what time of day you want to eat.
-Another perk of Goofy’s Kitchen is that each member of your party will get a Goofy’s Kitchen button and a complimentary Photo Pass is included with your meal.
-This photo used to be taken with Goofy, however at this time it will be just with your party and include a magical add-on.
+Goofy’s Kitchen used to be the only Disney character dining location where you could have a meal other than breakfast (or brunch).
+However, that has recently changed so if you’re hoping for a dinner character dining experience you have more options.
+A perk of Goofy’s Kitchen is that each member of your party will get a Goofy’s Kitchen button and a complimentary Photo Pass is included with your meal.
+Sometimes this photo is taken with Goofy, sometimes another character, and sometimes just your party.

 | Disneyland Resort Fan Favorites and Must-Dos |